Gladiator-At-Law: Plot summary

-The action takes place in and around a future Monmouth City, New Jersey.
-The city proper consists of luxurious GML bubble homes which can change shape at the whim of their occupants, and anticipate their every need.
+Monmouth City, New Jersey consists of luxurious GML bubble homes which can change shape at the whim of their occupants, and anticipate their every need.
 At the edge of Monmouth City is the slum of Belly Rave, originally a gimcrack suburb built on a landfill and sold to unsuspecting young couples.

 Charles Mundin and Norvell Bligh first meet when Bligh is trying to adopt his stepdaughter, mostly at the behest of his upwardly mobile wife, Virginia.
 Bligh then returns to work on the next gruesomely spectacular Field Day to be organized by his company, while Mundin visits Republican Party headquarters, where he is introduced to the Lavins by his friend, the local Ward Chairman whose brother also knows Bligh.

 Bligh finds himself tricked out of his job by his assistant, abetted by one of the secretaries who is keen to marry a man with a job whose benefits include a GML home.
 Bligh is arrested when he tries to drown his sorrows, only to find his company credit card has been cancelled.
 Mundin uses his political connections to have Bligh freed, but then Bligh and his family are unceremoniously dumped in Belly Rave.
 Virginia is no stranger to the place, but Bligh needs the help of a local, who calls himself Shep.

 With Shep's guidance Bligh negotiates the "public assistance" system which ensures that nobody starves, without actually making life worth living.
 Shep scrapes together materials so he can paint "rainscapes", views of Belly Rave in the rain.
 Other residents indulge in a kind of barter, or petty theft, extortion, and gang crime, or anesthetize themselves with liquor made from the desserts in their ration packs.
 Virginia, opportunistic as ever, begins eyeing Shep as a replacement for Norvell.

 Mundin eventually visits the Lavins, who live in a different part of Belly Rave, and meets Ryan, a broken-down corporate attorney addicted to "yen-pox", an opiate in the form of crude pills.
 Ryan has a plan for recovering the shares which Donald Lavin hid away before he was brainwashed, but the initial effort at obtaining records from GML result in Norma Lavin being kidnapped.